ballerine-io/ballerine/websites/docs/src/content/docs/en/learn/add_and_customize_workflows_in_the_case_management.md

+# Add and Customize Workflows in the Case Management

-# Customizing case management workflows
+## Customizing case management workflows

 To customize your case management to show your various workflows, add filters.
 Filters render your different workflows as case queues you can access via the case management